SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_DMM.md

 #### Serial Main connection

-This driver uses a serial connection to request data from the **controller**.
+This connector uses a serial connection to request data from the **controller**.
 This connection requires the following input during element creation:

 SERIAL CONNECTION: